alphagov/rp-onboarding-tech-docs/source/pages/matching/buildmatchingservice.rst

 If no match is found on cycles 0, 1 and 3, you can :ref:`create a new account<createnewaccounts>` for the user.

-.. rubric:: Use the univeral JSON matching schema
+.. rubric:: Use the universal JSON matching schema

 .. _JSONschema: